sn4k3/SDS011-Frontend/README.md

  chmod +x /var/www/html/aqi.py
  ```

+ To test if the aqi.py script is OK you can run:

+ ``python /var/www/html/aqi.py``
+ (You need to force quit when you ready, CTRL + C)

  Run the script automatically so that we don’t have to start the script manually every time, we can let it start with a cronjob, e.g., with every restart of the Raspberry Pi.
 To do this, open the crontab file:

  ``crontab -e``